The Career Advice I Wish I Got Before Having A Baby

 If you're planning to breastfeed, get yourself some nipple cream ahead of time

-Don’t screw around: This is the best one.
-It was developed by Dr. Jack Newman, a Canadian pediatrician and breastfeeding guru.
-Have your doctor write you a prescription for the ointment before you give birth and get a pharmacy to make it for you so you have it on hand.
+Have your doctor write you a prescription for an ointment before you give birth and get a pharmacy to make it for you so you have it on hand.
 It is a godsend.
 The first latch hurts like a mother-fucker and, believe me, you want this stuff on hand.

 Remember other people?
 Go see some